-Painting resin molds isn’t quite the same as painting a picture, but every collector needs to know the steps.
-Whether you’re just starting your dinosaur collection or have recently added resin molds to the mix, it’s time to learn how to paint them.
-In this guide to painting resin models, we’ll give you all the must-know painting tips from preparation to cleanup!
+Painting resin models isn’t quite the same as painting a picture, but every collector needs to know the steps.
+Whether you’re just starting your dinosaur collection or have recently added resin models to the mix, it’s time to learn how to paint them.
+In this guide on how to paint resin kits, we’ll give you all the must-know painting tips from preparation to cleanup!

 Clean the Model

 Although it may be tempting to immediately bring your model to life with some paint, you’ll need to clean it first.
 This allows the paint to go on with ease and look more even.
 Some soapy water and a toothbrush are just what you need to remove any dust or dirt remaining on the model.

 Looking for a realistic dinosaur figure to get started with your very own model?
 Check out our wide selection at Creative Beast Studio!